Asier Gomes

-Asier Gomes Álvarez (born 1 January 1998) is a Spanish footballer who plays for UP Langreo as a midfielder.
+Asier Gomes Álvarez (born 1 January 1998) is a Spanish professional footballer who plays for the Super League Kerala club Kanur Warriors as a midfielder.

 Club career

 Gomes was born in Oviedo, Asturias, and represented Fútbol Centro Asturiano Oviedo and Real Oviedo as a youth.
 He made his senior debut with the reserves in the 2016–17 campaign, in Tercera División.

 Gomes made his first team debut on 6 September 2017, starting in a 0–1 home loss against CD Numancia, for the season's Copa del Rey.
 The following 24 August, he moved to another reserve team, Racing de Santander B also in the fourth division.